A game everyone recognized, dressed in a face nobody owned.

 Tricks & Tales

 Bikkuriman World is one of only two launch titles released alongside the PC Engine hardware on October 30, 1987 (the other being Shanghai).
 It is a character-swapped port of Sega/Westone's Wonder Boy in Monster Land; because Hudson lacked the Wonder Boy license, the hero, shopkeepers and bosses were redrawn as Bikkuriman characters while the gameplay stayed nearly identical.
-The arcade original began operation in August 1987, so this faithful home version arrived only about two months later — and strategies for the arcade game largely still worked.
+The arcade original began operation in July 1987, so this faithful home version arrived only about three months later — and strategies for the arcade game largely still worked.

 Collector's Guide